mythaxis/mythaxis.github.io/content/issue-29/InTheWeave.md

 ![Orbit-sml ><](images/Orbit.svg)

 {{<glyph>}}T{{</glyph>}}he stranger returned on the third day.
 I saw her nest appear in the sky, and descend on a column of fire to rest again in the shelter of the cliff.
-It’s path erratic as the wind caught and buffeted it, but it came to rest in the same place.
+Its path erratic as the wind caught and buffeted it, but it came to rest in the same place.

 *You come from above the clouds,* I said to her.